Adolphe Nourrit: Death

 As Nourrit's liver disease worsened, so did his mental state, and his memory began to fail as well.
 On 7 March 1839 he sang at a benefit concert but was disappointed by the quality of his performance and the audience's reaction to it.
 The following morning, he jumped to his death from the Hotel Barbaia.
-His body was returned to Paris for burial; at Marseilles, while the body was in transit to Paris, Frédéric Chopin played an organ transcription of Schubert's lied Die Gestirne at a memorial service.
+His body was returned to Paris for burial; at Marseilles, while the body was in transit to Paris, Frédéric Chopin played an organ transcription of Schubert's lied Die Sterne at a memorial service.
+George Sand gives a description of Chopin's playing at Nourrit's Marseilles memorial service in a letter of 28 April 1839:

+Chopin sacrificed himself by playing the organ at the Elevation – and what an organ!
+Anyhow our boy made the best of it by using the less discordant stops, and he played Schubert's Die Sterne, not with a passionate and glowing tone that Nourrit used, but with a plaintive sound as soft as an echo from another world.
+Two or three at most among those present felt its meaning and had tears in their eyes.

-He is buried in Montmartre Cemetery with his wife, who survived him by only a few months, dying shortly after the birth of their youngest son.
+Nourrit is buried in Montmartre Cemetery with his wife, who survived him by only a few months, dying shortly after the birth of their youngest son.